demystifyfp/demystifyfp/content/fsharp/series/fstweet/handling-login-request.md

 ```fsharp
 'b -> Result<'a, 'b>
 ```
-The three lines of code that was getting repeated to the same transformation but on the `AsyncResult` instead of `Result`
+The three lines of code that was getting repeated do the same transformation but on the `AsyncResult` instead of `Result`

 ```fsharp
 'b -> AsyncResult<'a, 'b>